 And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.’

 The Holy Bible: English Standard Version.
 (2016).
 (Mt 25:40).
 Wheaton, IL: Crossway Bibles.

 “The truth that James emphasizes in this text and that the Word of God teaches throughout is that what we do reveals who we are.
 James is not speaking simply of beliefs and intentions in general but of the foundational belief of saving faith.
 The genuineness of a profession of Jesus Christ as Savior and Lord is evidenced more by what a person does than by what he claims.
 A person who professes Christ but who does not live a Christ-honoring, Christ-obeying life is a fraud.” – MacArthur, J. (2001).
 James: Guildelines for a Happy Christian Life (p.
 44).
 Nashville, TN: W Publishing Group.

+Faith is not simply an intellectual decision; it’s an ongoing act.
+This is why Jesus emphasizes the need to love God with our whole being (Mark 12:29-31).
 Although friends and family may feel it foolish, are you willing to risk a great step of faith?
+In what ways does your faith not align with James’ view?
+Faith is connected to actions: When we believe in something, we act upon that belief.
+Otherwise, we are merely intellectually, not physically, engaged.
 Do you claim faith but have a life that is void of fruit?
 Does your faith act on the Word?